nmeum/depp/README.md

 ## Caveats

-Existing HTML files are not tracked, thus generated HTML for files removed from the repository `HEAD` are not automatically removed from the depp destination directory.
+Existing HTML files are not tracked, thus the generated HTML for files removed from the repository `HEAD` is not automatically removed from the depp destination directory.
 In order to be able to identify HTML files not touched by depp the `mtime` and `atime` of `index.html` is set to a time *before* the generation of any HTML files on each invocation.